 - Light Armor: Attempt to get all of the perks in this tree.
 Light armor is a good option because speed and mobility are much more important than raw defensive power.
 Heavy armor will slow you down without a heavy investment in perks.

-- Alteration: Because light armor offers less defense, alteration spells that block damage become essential.
-Early on you can focus on other areas, but mid game you should invest points here.
+- Alteration: Because light armor offers less defense, alteration spells that block damage are essential.
+Early on you can focus on other areas, but mid-game, you should invest points here.

 - Restoration: Every character ends up using restoration, but some of the perks in this tree can prove to be very helpful.
 Consider getting the perks that heal stamina and health at the same time as well as perks that increase the effectiveness of healing spells.
-You wont need much of an investment here to reap the rewards.
+You won't need to make much of an investment here to reap the rewards.

-- Add other skill trees to taste.
+Add other skill trees to taste.
 Alchemy is always helpful.
-Without block this character tends to take a beating so extra health pots and poisions to speed up combat really help.
+Without block, this character tends to take a beating, so having extra health pots and potions to speed up combat really help.

-Magicka - Not important, although leveling this up every now and then may be nice if you would like to augment your defense or offense with spells.
+- Magicka: This is not important, although leveling it up every now and then may be nice if you would like to augment your defense or offense with spells.

-Heavy Armor: By far the most important perk for the pugilist.
-Why? well putting aside the need for some serious defense, the heavy armor tree has a perk on the left branch that converts the defense value of your gloves into bonus unarmed damage.
-For most characters this perk is wasted, but for the pugilist it's invaluable.
+- Heavy Armor: By far, this is the most important perk for the Pugilist.
+Why?
+Well, putting aside the need for some serious defense, the heavy armor tree has a perk on the left branch that converts the defense value of your gloves into bonus unarmed damage.
+For most characters, this perk is wasted.
+But for the Pugilist, it's invaluable.

-Block: Block is really helpful all game and becomes very powerful later on.
+- Block: Block is really helpful throughout the game, and becomes very powerful later on.
 Almost all of the blocking perks have uses, both defensive and offensive.
-Getting all of the perks in this tree will increase your resistance to all damage in the game including elemental when your shield is raised.
+Getting all of the perks in this tree will increase your resistance to all damage in the game, including elemental when your shield is raised.
 Also blocking allows you to bash opponents.
-Perks spend on power bash up the damage your shield dishes out.
-High level investment in this tree nets you the ability to run and sprint with your shield up, dissarm opponents and even knock them off their feet.
-Every point is worth while unless you are playing the Pure Pugilist, in which case, skip this.
+Perks spent on power increases the damage that your shield dishes out.
+High-level investment in this tree nets you the ability to run and sprint with your shield up, disarm opponents, and even knock them off their feet.
+Every point is worthwhile unless you are playing the Pure Pugilist, in which case, skip this.